 Is Italian marble good for health?

-As the marble slabs processed by R K Marble are saturated with resin, Italian marble makes for extremely hygienic surfaces.
+As the quality marble slabs selected and processed by R K Marble are saturated with high quality epoxy resin, Italian marble makes for extremely hygienic surfaces.
 Furthermore, when cleaned properly, the smooth marble surface can keep away germs and micro-bacteria.

 Read more: Marble or tiles: Which is better for health?